 Once a concern has been raised, Mrs Keary will then collect information about the student from their teachers and any external services/professionals who have previously been involved in supporting the student.
 This may involve looking at their work and/or lesson observations.
 Based upon the information obtained, there may be no further action required.
-In the first instance.
 At St Ambrose, our aim is to meet the needs of all students through high quality teaching, although it may be that some additional light-touch support strategies are sufficient to meet the needs of the student in the classroom.

-If it is felt that a student needs targeted provision different or in addition to what is usually provided, the child will be added to the D register.
-At this point, formal assessment may take place to allow us to plan the most appropriate provision and intervention to ensure accelerated progress.
+If it is felt that a student needs targeted provision, different to or in addition to what is usually provided, the child will be added to the SEND register.
+At this point, formal assessment may take place to allow planning of the most appropriate provision and intervention to ensure accelerated progress.
 There may be screening for learning difficulties or a request that our designated Educational Psychologist carries out a formal assessment of the student's needs.
 An Access Plan may then be written by Mrs Keary.
-An Access Plan is a one page document that gives an overview of areas that the student struggles with and also strategies that teachers can use to support individuals needs in the classroom.
-This is written in conjunction with parents and includes recommendations from any external agencies involved with the student.
+This is a one-page document that gives an overview of areas that the student struggles with and also strategies that teachers can use to support individuals needs in the classroom.
+The aim of the Access Plan is to inform lesson planning and enhance support.
+Access Plans are written in conjunction with parents and include recommendations from external agencies involved with the student.
 The plan is reviewed a minimum of twice a year by the SENDCo, staff, the student and their parent/carer.

-Saint Ambrose College strives to communicate efficiently with parents/carers, students and staff throughout these initial stages and thereafter.
-We believe it is essential that the voices of parents/carers and students are heard.
+At St Ambrose we feel it is essential to communicate efficiently with parents/carers, students and staff throughout these initial stages and thereafter.
+We believe it is vital that the voices of all stakeholders are considered.